mariohernandez/component-based-development/docs/chapter-6/integrating-components/movie-card-collection.md

 1. * First, we're keeping the the `dom-id` class that views adds, and updating the `attributes`variable for the view to include that class.
 This will help keep classes intact that views and/or other modules may rely on.
    * Next, we're using the twig embed tag again to map the content of this view to our **Movie Card Collection** component, and passing in Drupal attributes so that they'll be output with our component's markup.
    * For the twig block we named `collection` in the **Movie Card Collection** component, we output the `rows` variable that views provides, which is basically the content of this view, plus the `title_prefix` and `title_suffix` variables.
-2. In your editor open **views-view-unformatted--movie-listing.html.twig** and paste the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):
+2. In your editor open **views-view-unformatted--movie-listing.html.twig** and add the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):

 {% code-tabs %}
 {% code-tabs-item title="views-view-unformatted--movie-listing.thml.twig" %}